hariteja-01/Kala_AI/README.md

 ## 🌐 **Deployment Options**

+> 📖 **For complete, step-by-step deployment instructions with environment variables setup, see our [Complete Render Deployment Guide](./RENDER-DEPLOYMENT-GUIDE.md)**

 ### 🚀 **One-Click Render Deployment (Recommended)**

 **Render automatically detects and deploys your app with a single service!**